luishmq/elastic_preco_project/README.md

 The idea of ​​the project is to study the concept of price elasticity and, therefore, the deep relationship between demand and price of products.
 In addition, it seeks to predict how much it is acceptable to increase/decrease the value of products, impacting demand, to try to find out if we would be able to increase revenue.

+The results can be viewed on a page created in streamlit.

 The dataset can be found in the "data" folder.

 # 2.0 Business Assumptions